Pat O'Brien (radio and television personality): Alcoholism and voice-mail episode

 On March 20, 2005, O'Brien issued a written statement announcing that he had been admitted to a rehabilitation facility for alcoholism.
 Around the announcement of O'Brien entering rehabilitation, a string of sexually graphic voice-mail messages that contained O'Brien's voice started to make the rounds, particularly within the Internet community and radio programs The Bubba the Love Sponge Show, The Wendy Williams Experience, The Howard Stern Show and The Opie and Anthony Show.
 The drunk dialing incident consisted primarily of O'Brien, in a state of arousal, repeatedly recording sexually graphic messages, complete with suggestions of drug use, on the cellular voicemail box of a woman who remains anonymous.

 On May 4, 2005, O'Brien was interviewed by talk show therapist Phil McGraw, which was featured during a prime time special on CBS.
 He disclosed the reasons behind his alcohol and drug abuse since the 1960s, as well as his experiences during rehabilitation.
 O'Brien also expressed remorse for the voice-mail incident and apologized for what his substance abuse did to his family.
 O'Brien returned to The Insider the next day, and reports said that O'Brien had been signed to a new deal as host of the show.

 On February 8, 2008, it was reported that O'Brien reentered rehabilitation and Donny Osmond would be "filling in" as the co-host of The Insider alongside Lara Spencer.
 On March 5, 2008, it was reported that O'Brien had been removed from The Insider, with Osmond taking his place.
 However, a month later O'Brien resumed his hosting duties after Osmond declined to take a permanent hosting role.
-On September 18, 2008, O'Brien was officially fired from The Insider for writing a controversial e-mail to coworkers which insulted Spencer, his replacement as news anchor.
+On September 18, 2008, O'Brien was officially fired from The Insider for emails disparaging Spencer.